-TEXT: Principles of Chemistry, Hildebrand, (Macmillan).
+- TEXT: Principles of Chemistry, Hildebrand, (Macmillan).
+Two hours a week, two semesters.

 Chemistry 4.
 Organic Chemistry.
-A study of the chief aliphatic and aromatic compounds in particular of those of greater importance to industry or medicine.
+A study of the chief alihatic and aromatic compounds in particular of those of meater importance to industry or medicine.

 TEXT: Organic Chemistry: Perkin & Kipping, (Lippincott).